Jordnos/CPSC210_Project/README.md

 - As a user, I want to be able to select a game to play, and play it.
 - As a user, I want to be able to record my score onto the leaderboard.

+## Phase 2 User Stories

+- As a user, I want to be able to save the account list and leaderboard to a file.
+- As a user, I want to be able to load an account list and leaderboard from a file.